 Off the pitch the elder Ribery earned a reputation as a prankster – among the highlights being dousing club legend Oliver Kahn with a bucket of water from a rooftop and an infamous stint as club bus driver during a training camp in Dubai.

-On the pitch, he has earned his place in the record books as a seven-time German champion and a five-time DFB Cup winner.
+On the pitch, he has earned his place in the record books as an eight-time German champion and a five-time DFB Cup winner.
 In December 2017, he played his 235th Bundesliga match – overtaking Bayern sporting director Hasan Salihamidzic to hold the club record for top-flight appearances by a foreign player.